simonleek00/practice/Guardian/Guardian API and Scraping.md

 First you will have to procure a Guardian API Key: ([register on developer's site and request a key for the "articles" API.](https://open-platform.theguardian.com/access/))

 To search The Guardian using the Guardian's API Console:
-    In a web browser, go to the URL of the Guardian's "Open Platform API Console" (beta version, not the old version): <http://open-platform.theguardian.com/explore/>
+    In a web browser, go to the URL of the Guardian's "Open Platform API Console": <http://open-platform.theguardian.com/explore/>

 When the Guardian's API console search form loads, check the box in that form for "Show All Filters."
 Then fill in the following fields in the form:
     * search term in double quotes (e.g. "transgender")